-115.288 (a): In response to the PAQ, the facility reported its agency collects accurate, uniform data for every allegation of sexual abuse at facilities under its direct control using a standardized instrument and set of definitions.
-PREA policy, Policy Number 208.06 Prison Rape Elimination Act (PREA) Sexually Abusive Behavior Prevention and Intervention Program (p.
-36) stipulates the agency will review aggregated data collected of all sexual abuse allegations in order to improve staff performance, identify problem areas, and improve facility operations and confined person sexual safety.
+115.88 (a): In response to the PAQ, the facility reported its agency collects accurate, uniform data for every allegation of sexual abuse at facilities under its direct control using a standardized instrument and set of definitions.
+PREA policy, Policy 208.06 Prison Rape Elimination Act (PREA) Sexually Abusive Behavior Prevention and Intervention Program (p.
+36-37) stipulates the agency will review aggregated data collected of all sexual abuse allegations in order to improve staff performance, identify problem areas, and improve facility operations and confined person sexual safety.
 The incident-based data includes data to answer all the questions from the most recent version of the Department of Justice Survey of Sexual Violence (SSV-2).
 The review consists of identifying problem areas, on-going corrective action and the preparation of the annual report.
 The annual report will include findings and any necessary corrective action.

-Interviews with the agency head (designee) and PREA coordinator revealed the use of incident- based sexual abuse data is a process of annual review and taking ongoing corrective action to determine how data can improve the quality of service and improve inmate and staff sexual safety.
+Interviews with the agency head and PREA coordinator confirmed the use of incident- based sexual abuse data is a process of annual review and taking on-going corrective action to determine how data can improve the quality of service and improve confined person and staff sexual safety.
 The agency head (designee) added at minimum, a monthly data report (Commissioner's monthly roll-up) is submitted by the PREA Coordinator's office and reviewed by Executive Leadership.
 The report contains trending charts to gauge allegation types and dispositions with an emphasis on substantiated allegations.
-Additionally, the agency has a dedicated, full-time PREA Analyst that compiles data reviews for trends relating to sexual abuse and sexual harassment.
+Additionally, the agency has a dedicated, full-time PREA Analyst that compiles data and reviews it for trends relating to sexual abuse and sexual harassment.

-115.288 (b): The auditor reviewed the agency's PREA Annual Reports for 2014 and 2021 which were based on the Survey of Sexual Victimization Forms.
-The reports included a comparison of the current year's data and corrective actions with those from prior years (2020-2021) and provided an assessment of progress made in addressing sexual abuse.
-The agency PREA Coordinator tracks the progress of the investigations with the facility.
+115.88 (b): Reports shall include a comparison of the current year's data and corrective actions with those from prior years and shall provide an assessment of the agency's progress in addressing sexual abuse.

-During the calendar year 2020, there were 1,421 PREA allegations reported at our GDC operated and contracted facilities.
-Of those 1,421 allegations, 312 (22%) were Staff- to-Inmate Harassment; 230 (16%) were Staff-to-Inmate Abuse; 407 (29%) were Inmate-to-Inmate Harassment; and 472 (33%) were Inmate-to-Inmate Abuse.
+During calendar year 2021, there were 1,421 PREA allegations reported at our GDC operated and contracted facilities.
+Of those 1,421 allegations, 312 (22%) were Staffto-Inmate Harassment; 230 (16%) were Staff-to-Inmate Abuse; 407 (29%) were

+Inmate-to-Inmate Harassment; and 472 (33%) were Inmate-to-Inmate Abuse.

-During calendar year 2021, there were 1,131 PREA allegations reported at our GDC operated and contracted facilities.
+During calendar year 2022, there were 1,131 PREA allegations reported at our GDC operated and contracted facilities.
 Of those 1,131 allegations, 558 (49%) were unsubstantiated; 401 (36%) were unfounded; 133 (12%) were deemed not PREA; 39 (3%) were substantiated; and none are pending investigation.

-The 2021 Annual PREA Report indicated there was a decrease, from 1421 (2020) to 1131 (2021), in the number of allegations compared to last year and substantiated cases decrease from 814 (2020) to 626 (2021).
-The analysis is attributed to the following factors: Increased education in the definitions of what does and does not meet the definition of PREA; A significant decrease in the use of the PREA Hotline to report false allegations; Process improvements and prevention training; and Improvements in investigative procedures.
+The analysis is attributed to the following factors; Increased education in the definitions of what does, and does not meet the definition of PREA; A significant decrease in the use of the PREA Hotline to report false allegations; Process improvements and prevention training; and Improvements in investigative procedures.
 The auditor determined the reports contained all required information pursuant to this provision.

-115.288 (c): The interview with the agency head (designee) indicated the agency head approves all PREA Annual Reports prior to posting on the agency's website.
-The auditor reviewed the agency website, www.dcor.state.ga.us/ and located Annual PREA Reports from 2012 to 2021.
+115.88 (c): The interview with the agency head (designee) indicated the agency head approves all PREA Annual Reports prior to posting on the agency's website.
+The auditor reviewed the agency website, www.dcor.state.ga.us/ and located Annual PREA Reports from 2012 to 2022.

-115.288 (d): The interview with the agency's PREA Coordinator revealed any information that would compromise the confidentiality of reported information and any information that would breach the safety and security of GDOC, staff, and/or confined persons would be redacted.
+115.88 (d): The interview with the agency's PREA Coordinator confirmed any information that would compromise the confidentiality of reported information and any information that would breach the safety and security of GDOC, staff, and/or confined persons would be redacted.
 Redacted information can include, but is not limited to personal identifiers for confined persons and staff, specific incident locations, facility schematics etc.

-The auditor has determined current operations and practices meet the requirements of PREA Standard 115.288 based upon documentation provided and interviews conducted.
+The auditor has determined current operations and practices meet the requirements of PREA Standard 115.88 based upon documentation provided and interviews conducted.